MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

 ```

 16. On the **DEBUG** menu of the **HTMLHelpersExample –  Microsoft Visual Studio** window, click **Start Debugging**.
      > **Note**:  A table with cards is show.
-Each card contains information of a person including: First name, last name, adress, and a phone.
+Each card contains information of a person including: First name, last name, address, and a phone.

 17. In the **Microsoft Edge** window, click **Close**.

-# Lesson 3: How to Create and Use Partial Views
+# Lesson 3: Reusing Code in Views

 ### Demonstration: How to Create and Use View Components